Caster/siflawler-php/README.md

 The `max_requests` option can be used to limit the number of pages siflawler will request in total.
 A value of 0 or less means that there is no limit.

-The `next` option can be used to find one (*TODO: or more*) URLs to crawl next.
+The `next` option can be used to find one or more URLs to crawl next.
 If this is `null`, then no next page will be crawled, but you can specify an XPath query to find one or more locations to go next.

 The `timeout` option can be used to specify a timeout in seconds for each request.
 A value of 0 means that there will be no timeout.